Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 permalink: /data/
 author_profile: true
 ---
+### Talks in the Future

+1. <a href="https://www2.math.binghamton.edu/p/seminars/arit" target="_blank">The Arithmetic Seminar</a>, at Binghamton University, Binghamton, NY, March 4th, 2025.

 ### Conferences in the Future (I might attend)

 1. <a href="https://sites.google.com/view/gags2025" target="_blank">Georgia Algebraic Geometry Symposium</a>, at the University of Georgia, Athens, GA, March 21-23rd, 2025.